hyhung12/ML_Production_Roadmap/README.md

 - Low average error not always good -> skewed data distribution
 ## Establish baseline (should do for long-term success)
 - May hire human to set HLP (Human Level Performance)
-- HLP less useful baseline for structured data
+- HLP less useful baseline for structured data like excel table
 - **Tips:**
   + Find reasonable sources to get started, no need to search for latest algorithm
   + **Reasonable algorithm with good data will oftern outperform a great algorithm with no so good data**